brookshelley/brookshelley.github.com/books.md

 ### 44 Books

+**Semiosis** — Sue Burke

+A late entry for one of my favorite books of the year.
+Dang.
+Lots of excellent bio-SF, along with intergenerational power struggles, and a fascinating way of telling a story.
+I am excited to see what happens in the second part of this book later this year, but for now, if you like xenobiology, post-apocalyptic fiction, or just interesting SF, read this.

+**Invisible Library** — Genevieve Cogman

+A bit steampunk, and a bit interdimensional Doctor Who.
+I liked this book enough to buy the next one in the series.
+It’s a fun romp with some promising world-building.

 **Night Film** — Marisa Pessl

 Night Film was generally an enjoyable book, but the multiple times Pessl uses trans people as a prop for "isn’t this a weird, twisted, gross thing?" are just boring and betray a fundamental lack of imagination.
 Trans people exist, and we sure as fuck read books.
 Grow up.